Introduction

 Getting the current date and time is really easy using a calendar:

-Calendar calendar = Calendar.getInstance(); // gets current instance of the calendar
+Calendar calendar = Calendar.getInstance(); // Returns instance with current date and time set

 Again, we can easily format this: